DNS

 Event Stream

-As mentioned in Events, backend event streams can serve as proxies for on-chain trade events.
+As mentioned in Trading Contracts, backend event streams can serve as proxies for on-chain trade events.
 The stream will publish both unconfirmed and confirmed events.
 Unconfirmed events are published until the risk a block is reorged is negligible, at which point a confirmed event is sent.
 For most integrations, only confirmed events (liveEvent) need to be listened to.

 Backends also publish structured, post-processed events based on what on-chain event has just taken place.
 For example, registerTrade provides a full trade struct following the raw event MarketOrderExecuted.
 This is to limit how much clients need to fetch additional data.